 Specifically, it contains nasunin, a powerful antioxidant that helps prevent free radicals and protects the cells from damage.

 Eggplant is also said to contain nutrients that can improve cardiovascular health and cholesterol.

 Eggplant Recipes for Every Taste

 I’ve divided up the eggplant recipes below by categories.
-You’ll find over 50 ways to eat eggplant including roasted, sauteed, grilled, and more!
+You’ll find over 50 ways to eat eggplant including roasted, sauteed, grilled, as a main course or as a side dish!
 Enjoy!

 How to Cook Eggplant